 What we do

-In each priority country a needs assessment and mapping exercise took place to identify the key SRHR themes on which to focus the work of the Knowledge platform.
-This exercise also guided the selection of the organisations to host each country knowledge node.
+In each priority country, a needs assessment and mapping exercise took place to identify the key SRHR themes on which to focus the work of the Knowledge platform.
+This exercise also guided the selection of the organisations to host each country hub.
 Research priorities were then identified and developed and calls made through NWO/WOTRO.
-The node in each country is supported by Share-Net International to ensure these messages and improvements are communicated effectively to policy makers, providers of services and other stakeholders.
+The node in each country is supported by Share-Net International to ensure these messages and improvements are communicated effectively to policymakers, providers of services, and other stakeholders.

 The central website (www.share-netinternational.org

-) is the focus for the online community.
-Registered users of Share-Net International are able to link directly to each other through the online platform of Share-Net International in terms of country, areas of interest and expertise.
-The online community engages with the themes, posting and discussing relevant research, sharing experiences and advising on messages and improvements for policy and practice.
+) is the focus of the online community.
+Registered users of Share-Net International are able to link directly to each other through the online platform of Share-Net International in terms of country, areas of interest, and expertise.
+The online community engages with the themes, posting and discussing relevant research, sharing experiences, and advising on messages and improvements for policy and practice.